 - Discard the remaining plant material and store the canna oil in the fridge.
 It can last for up to two months when stored in this manner.

-Other Uses for Cannabutter and Canna-Oil
+Potential Uses for Cannabutter and Canna-Oil

-You can also use your marijuana butter or oil to create a wide range of sweet and savory treats, including:
+You can use your marijuana butter or oil to create a wide range of sweet and savory treats, including:

 Alternatively, add it to: